-As a school that has not already reopened, CMP-Capitol Campus is required to post a COVID-19 Safety Plan (CSP) by February 1, 2021 or prior to reopening for in-person learning.
+As a Network, CMP has five school sites that began Hybrid Learning on March 15, 2021 (CMP-American River, CMP-Capitol, CMP-Carmichael, CMP-Elk Grove, and CMP-Orangevale) and posted a COVID-19 Safety Plan (CSP) prior to reopening for in-person learning.
 The CSP is intended to consolidate requirements to develop written plans pursuant to CDPH guidance first issued in May 2020 and the Cal/OSHA Emergency Temporary Standards finalized in November 2020.

-CMP-Capitol Campus has submitted a copy of the CSP to the Sacramento County Public Health Department and the State Safe Schools for All Team.
+CMP has submitted a copy of the CSP to the Sacramento County Public Health Department and the State Safe Schools for All Team.
+The CSP was approved by Sacramento County Public Health on March 1, 2021.

-Bernie Evangelista, CMP-Capitol Campus Principal, is the campus lead on implementing the COVID-19 Safety Plan.
+The Principals at each site are the campus lead on implementing the COVID-19 Safety Plan.